-A24) The estimated average annual mileage per car in England has decreased as the number of cars per household has risen, falling from around 9,200 miles in 2002 to 7,900 miles in 2014.
-This is due to falls in business and private mileage.
-Commuting mileage has remained fairly constant overall, although there are different trends depending on if the car is company or privately owned.
+A31) The estimated average annual mileage per car in England has decreased as the number of cars per household has risen, falling from around 9,200 miles in 2002 to 6,600 miles in 2022.

-The estimated average annual mileage was higher for diesel cars than petrol cars, at 10,700 miles and 6,700 miles respectively in 2014.
+The estimated average annual mileage was higher for diesel cars than petrol cars, at 7,900 miles and 6,000 miles respectively in 2022.